banachtech/accumulator/README.md

 An monte-carlo pricer in Julia to price leveraged accumulator structured product[^1].
 Stock price model is Hyperbolic local volatility model of Jäckel[^2].

 Disclaimer:
-This work in progress and is not meant to provide a tradable price.
+This is work in progress and is not meant to provide a tradable price.

 ## Usage
 ```bash